4 Data Wrangling with dplyr

 4.8 Computations on Groups

 While we have leaned that, on average, comic characters appear about 20 times.
 And, that the variation is quite large (\(SD=93.8\)), telling us that there are characters who appear many more times (e.g., Spiderman, Susan Storm, Wonder Woman).
-Although a useful first step in an analysis, this alone does not answer our research question about how the average number of appearances for comic characters identifying as LQBTQ differ from those who don’t.
+Although a useful first step in an analysis, this alone does not answer our research question about how the average number of appearances for comic characters identifying as LGBTQ differ from those who don’t.
 To answer this, we need to compute these summary measures for LGBTQ and non-LGBTQ characters separately.

 The group_by() function groups the data by a specified variable.
 By itself, this function essentially does nothing.
 But it is powerful when the grouped output is piped into other functions, such as summarize().
 Here we use group_by(lgbtq) to compute the mean number of appearances and also the standard deviation for both LGBTQ and non-LGBTQ characters.